vercel/swr-site/pages/docs/mutation.ko.md

 ## Rollback on Errors

 When you have `optimisticData` set, it’s possible that the optimistic data gets displayed to the user, but the remote mutation fails.
-In this case, you can enable `rollbackOnError` to revert the local cache to the previous state, to make sure the user is seeing the correct data.
+In this case, you can leverage `rollbackOnError` to revert the local cache to the previous state, to make sure the user is seeing the correct data.